kristianhasselknippe/tsce/readme.md

 ## Why?

 I wanted to write more emacs packages, but I prefer working with static type checking.
 TypeScript has a flexible enough type system that it could be viable as a compiler frontend for elisp, and the typescript compiler API is very accessible.

+## Goals (short term)

+- Convert a large enough subset of TypeScript to Elisp to be usefull in the creation of new packages.
+- Output readable Elisp code.

+## Stretch goals

+- Support, if possible, the entire TypeScript language